April 11, 2016

 As mentioned above, some research has indicated that the protein encoded by the ALMS1 gene has a role in the proper function, formation, and/or maintenance of cilia, the hair-like structures that can be found in almost all types of cells in the body, and possibly some related structures such as the basal body (which “anchors” the cilia to a cell).
 A related disorder known as Bardet-Biedl syndrome has also been linked to ciliary dysfunction.
 Several disorders, referred to as ciliopathies, have been linked to ciliary dysfunction.
 More research is necessary to determine what role, if any, that cilia and related structures play in the development of Alström syndrome.

 Alström syndrome affects males and females in equal numbers.
 The exact incidence is unknown.
-Estimates have ranged from 1 in 10,000 to fewer than 1 in 1,000,000 individuals in the general population.
-Approximately 800 cases have been identified worldwide.
+Estimates have ranged from 1 in 10,000 to less than 1 in 1,000,000 individuals in the general population.
+Approximately 1200 affected individuals have been identified worldwide.
 Because some cases of Alström syndrome may go unrecognized or misdiagnosed, the disorder may be under-diagnosed, making it difficult to determine its true frequency in the general population.

-Alström syndrome occurs with greater frequency in ethnically isolated communities such as French Acadians and Pakistanis.
+Alström syndrome occurs with greater frequency in ethnically isolated communities.

 A diagnosis of Alström syndrome is made upon a thorough clinical evaluation, identification of characteristic findings (e.g., cone-rod dystrophy, sensorineural hearing impairment, cardiomyopathy, obesity, kidney dysfunction, diabetes), and a variety of specialized tests.
 A diagnosis of Alström syndrome may be difficult because of delayed onset of certain key characteristics including diabetes, cardiomyopathy, and kidney disease.
 The absence of certain findings (e.g., polydactyly, intellectual disability) distinguishes Alström syndrome from similar syndromes such as Bardet-Biedl syndrome or Laurence-Moon syndrome.